The romantic heart of Europe; the beacon of fine art; and the global leader in fashion and food, La Ville Lumière never ceases to amaze.

 The wax statues are remarkably lifelike, and are great listeners, but don’t offer much talk back.

 At the end of your visit, learn how the realistic wax models are made and get a souvenir!

-People commonly comment: ‘it’s not real champagne unless it’s from that region in France’.
+People commonly comment: ‘it’s not real champagne unless it’s from THAT region in France’.

 One-up them by touring Champagne itself!
-The area is as sparkling and beautiful as its famous beverage; for a fantastic day out, see the sea of vineyards and famous Mumm Champagne house (with samples), as well as nearby Reims and its 13th-century Gothic Cathedral.
+The area is as sparkling and beautiful as its famous beverage; for a fantastic day out, see the sea of vineyards and the famous Mumm Champagne house (with samples), as well as nearby Reims and its 13th-century Gothic Cathedral.

 For travelers young of age and young at heart, Disneyland is heaven on Earth.

 A theme park full of rides, attractions, and restaurants, there’s truly something for everyone!

 Kids love to shrink down to Remy’s size and race to safety in an oversized kitchen, while the adults typically love a meal at Bistrot Chez Remy next door!